timOTdev/0019_es6_for_everyone/notes.md

 # Module #17 Proxies
 ## What are Proxies?
-- Proxies allows modificaiton the default operations of objects
+- Proxies allows modification the default operations of objects
 - You can override properties like set, get
-- We use this with `new Proxy(target, handler object)`
+- We use this with `new Proxy(target, handlerObject)`
 - We set "traps" in a handler to handle the data being passed in
 - Check [MDN Handlers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler) for more traps
 ```js